Yejashi/obsidianNotes/C++/Callback.md

 - **Instrumentation**: Instrumentation in LLVM refers to adding extra code that tracks or modifies the behavior of the code being compiled.
 This often involves inserting custom hooks (callbacks) to monitor things like function calls, instruction counts, or memory accesses.

 #### How Callbacks Work in LLVM Passes
+A callback can be used in LLVM passes to collect data, modify IR, or execute logic based on certain conditions, such as: